Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Introduction

-Dialogue systems are a popular NLP task as it is promising in real-life applications, and most state-of-art frameworks are based on DL due to their outstanding performance.
-Although recurrent neural networks (e.g., Jordan-type RNN \cite{jordan1997}, Elman-type RNNs \cite{elman1990}, LSTM \cite{hochreiter1997}) were proposed very early, they still act as backbone models in dialogue-related tasks as well as many other NLP tasks due to their unique ability to process sequential data.
-However, RNNs are restricted to fixed-length inputs and outputs and cannot independently act as a dialogue system.
-Therefore, \citet{sutskever2014} proposed the sequence-to-sequence (Seq2Seq) model, which uses an encoder to map the input sequence into an intermediate vector and a decoder to further generate the output based on the intermediate vector and history generated by the decoder, so that the length of the source sequence and target sequence can differ. \citet{bahdanau2016} introduced the attention mechanism and combines them with the Seq2Seq model that allows the decoder to consider the relationships with each part of the encoded source sentence, rather than depending only on the intermediate vector. \citet{vaswani2017} proposed Transformer, which completely adopts attention mechanisms without any RNNs to achieve both local and global dependencies and more parallelization.
-The advent of Transformer makes it feasible to train large pre-trained models in the NLP domain. \citet{devlinBERTPretrainingDeep2019} proposed BERT based on a bidirectional Transformer encoder, and \citet{radford} proposed GPT based on a unidirectional Transformer decoder, both of them possess the capability to adapt to new tasks after pretraining.
-In the field of chatbots, the latest version of GPT, ChatGPT, has achieved impressive results through a large-scale model with the assistance of human feedback.
+Dialogue system is a widely studied NLP task with promising real-life applications, and most state-of-the-art frameworks are based on DL due to their outstanding performance.
+Although classic recurrent neural networks (e.g., Jordan-type RNN \cite{jordan1997}, Elman-type RNNs \cite{elman1990}, LSTM \cite{hochreiter1997}) possess the capacity to handle sequential data, they are insufficient as standalone dialogue systems due to their inherent limitation of rigidly conforming to a one-to-one input-output mapping.
+To address this, \citet{sutskever2014} proposed the sequence-to-sequence (Seq2Seq) model, using an encoder to map the entire input sequence into an intermediate vector and a decoder to further generate the output based on the vector, thereby accommodating variable source and target sequences lengths. \citet{bahdanau2016} introduced the attention mechanism to the Seq2Seq model, allowing the decoder to consider the relationships with each part of the encoded source sentence. \citet{vaswani2017} proposed Transformer, which completely adopts attention mechanisms without any RNNs to achieve both local and global dependencies and more parallelization.
+The advent of the Transformer makes it feasible to train large pre-trained models in the NLP domain. \citet{devlinBERTPretrainingDeep2019} proposed BERT based on a bidirectional Transformer encoder, and \citet{radford} proposed GPT based on a unidirectional Transformer decoder, both of them possess the capability to adapt to new tasks after pretraining.
+In the field of chatbots, the latest version of GPT, ChatGPT, has demonstrated remarkable performance through a large-scale model with the assistance of human feedback.

+In the field of communications, dialogue-based approaches have already been explored for the core of cellular networks \cite{Pereira}, \cite{Pereira2}.
+However, these studies exclusively focused on Session Initiation Protocol (SIP) signaling messages, and only predicted the signaling type rather than the complete signaling data.
+As such, the models proposed in these papers are not applicable to the control plane modeling.